London and North Eastern Railway: History

-For passenger services, Sir Nigel Gresley, the Chief Mechanical Engineer built new powerful locomotives and new coaches.
+For passenger services, Sir Nigel Gresley, the Chief Mechanical Engineer built new locomotives and new coaches.
 Later developments such as the streamlined Silver Jubilee train of 1935 were exploited by the LNER publicity department, and embedded the non-stop London to Edinburgh services such as the Flying Scotsman in the public imagination.
-The crowning glory of this time was the world record speed of 126 mph achieved on a test run by LNER Class A4 4468 Mallard.
+The world record speed of 126 mph was achieved on a test run by LNER Class A4 4468 Mallard.

 In 1929, the LNER chose the typeface Gill Sans as the standard typeface for the company.
 Soon it appeared on every facet of the company's identity, from metal locomotive nameplates and hand-painted station signage to printed restaurant car menus, timetables and advertising posters.
 The LNER promoted their rebranding by offering Eric Gill a footplate ride on the Flying Scotsman express service; he also painted for it a signboard in the style of Gill Sans, which survives in the collection of the St Bride Library.
 Gill Sans was retained by the Railway Executive in 1948, although modified for signage, and Gill Sans was the official typeface until British Rail replaced it in the mid 1960s with Rail Alphabet for signs and Helvetica or Univers for printed matter.

 Continental shipping services were provided from Harwich Parkeston Quay.

 The company took up the offer in 1933 of government loans at low interest rates and electrified the lines from Manchester to Sheffield and Wath yard, and also commuter lines in the London suburban area.